Eshwar1212-maker/property-estimate/README.md

 #### 3) Build and start the containers

-Start by running the container with:
+Make sure you have docker compose open on your computer, and start by running the container with:
 ```bash
 docker compose up --build
 ```